chenxingqiang/llm-course-chen/notebooks/md/lesson_01_Course_Overview2.md

 In our next sessions, we'll dive deeper into the nuts and bolts of LLM technology.
 But always keep in mind the bigger picture - the ethical implications of what we're creating.
 After all, with great AI power comes great responsibility!

-# Wrapping It Up: Your AI Adventure Begins Here

 ## The Big Picture: What We've Covered

 Wow, what a ride!
 We've zoomed through the landscape of Large Language Models (LLMs) and Artificial General Intelligence (AGI), exploring how these technologies are reshaping our world.
 Let's recap the highlights of our journey: